This is a guest post by Helen Spencer from hellosewing.com

 Nowadays, it is very easy to indulge yourself in media consumption while doing something else: TV, radio, podcasts, social media notifications on your smartphone, Youtube videos, family members, pets…the distractions could be endless.

-Thanks to OSHA (Occupational Safety and Health Administration) that keeps track of stats and root causes of accidents, we know that a lack of focus in the activity you are doing is one of the top causes of accidents.
+Thanks to OSHA (Occupational Safety and Health Administration) which keeps track of stats and root causes of accidents, we know that a lack of focus in the activity you are doing is one of the top causes of accidents.

 Suffice to say, there is no such thing as multi-tasking.
 It is pure fiction birthed by fake corporate culture.
 Computers can perform multi-tasking due to having multiple CPUs and parallel processes.
 Human brains are not built like that.